Financial Aid to Meet College Expenses

-Undergraduates can obtain information and guidance from Georgetown’s Office of Student Financial Services (OSFS) (new window) about the financial assistance that is available to meet college expenses.
+Undergraduates can get information and guidance from Georgetown’s Office of Student Financial Services (OSFS) (new window) about the financial aid that is available to help students meet college expenses.
 Our mission is to make it financially possible for every admitted applicant to attend Georgetown University, ensuring that we recruit, retain, and graduate a talented and diverse learning community.

 Click on any of the links below to jump to that section heading: